bezhermoso/bezhermoso.github.io/_posts/2014-07-21-config-cache-reading-bundle-resources-and-caching-for-performance.markdown

 I'll illustrate these topics by telling a story of a certain fictional bundle named `TheHunt/SitemapBundle`, which offers this set of functionality:

-* Creates a page which lists links in the site
+* Provides the ability to generate a `sitemap.xml` file
-* Automates the generation of the `sitemap.xml` file
+* Creates a page or a template partial that lists links (for footer or sidebar menus, for example.)
 * Requires very minimal to zero configuration

 By _"very minimal to zero"_ configuration, I mean it would require very little work to add a link to the list of links, and most importantly does not require changing any of